NeoGeographyToolkit/StereoPipeline/src/asp/IceBridge/README.txt

-This document describes the process of processing IceBridge images.
+This document describes the process of processing IceBridge images to create DEMs that are aligned to the LIDAR ground reference.

 The data is available from